RepinOleg/DevOps/CICD/README.md

 Development of a simple **CI/CD** for the *SimpleBashUtils* project.
 Building, testing, deployment.

-## Chapter II

-`-` Your first task requires some explanation.
-Let me give you a quick introduction.

-*You were only able to make out the most basic information from the speech that followed, as it felt accelerated by five.*

 ### Part 1.
 Setting up the **gitlab-runner**

 `-` Since you have decided to do CI/CD, you must really, really like testing.
 I love it too.
 So let's get started.